Watch Video

 Sound familiar?

-I’m proud to say that on most days I’ve worked to keep it under that, but it’s not always easy.
-On my low CQ days, I might blame my phone for the endless pings from emails, Teams messages, and WhatsApps.
-Or perhaps it's the Lime bike running out of battery while I’m still 30 minutes away from my next back-to-back set of meetings.
+I’m proud to say that on most days I’ve worked to keep it under that.
+But it’s not always easy.
+On low CQ days, I might blame my phone for the endless email pings, Teams messages, and WhatsApp calls.
+Or maybe I accuse the Lime bike of running out of battery when I’m still 30 minutes away from my next set of back-to-back meetings.

-But distress rarely comes from just one or two things.
-It builds up from many sources.
-Constant pressure, growing workloads, tighter deadlines, poor communication, and last-minute cancellations, like a babysitter or dog walker.
-All of these leave us feeling one thing: out of control.
+Distress rarely stems from just one or two causes; it often builds quietly out of a mix of unseen pressures - mental strain, mounting workloads, looming deadlines, poor communication, and sudden last-minute cancellations (from a babysitter or dog walker, perhaps).
+All of this leaves me feeling one thing: out of control.

 This is exactly why I developed CQ (Communication Quotient™) training.
-High CQ gives us tools to regain control, helping us turn stress into focused productivity rather than letting it spiral into frustration.
-With High CQ, we shift from reactive to proactive, and from overwhelmed to clear-headed.
+High CQ gives us tools to regain that sense of control, helping us turn stress into focused productivity.
+With High CQ, we shift from reactive to proactive, from overwhelmed to clear-headed.

 A Harvard Business Review study shows that 84% of workers experience burnout, with stress being the leading factor.
-That’s why mastering High CQ is essential for today’s workforce.
-It equips us to handle pressure with grace and communicate with clarity even under challenging circumstances.
+That’s why mastering High CQ is essential to today’s workforce.
+It allows us to handle pressure with grace and teaches us to communicate with clarity - even under challenging circumstances.
 Why should we master High CQ?

 • Increased productivity: Stress management can boost workplace performance by up to 33% (American Psychological Association).